wizelineacademy/react-apprenticeship-capstone4/README.md

 - Emulate loading state for the Products Grid.
 You should show a loader component immediately after you navigate to the Product List Page and 2 seconds after that, you should remove that loader and show all the products from the mock file (20 points)

-### Submitting your Deliverable

-- Once you’ve covered all the [requirements specified above](#requirements-1) and completed all the bullets on the [Evaluation Criteria](#evaluation-criteria-1) section, push your changes to your branch and **open a PR that can be merged into your main branch of your own GitHub repository**.
-- Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Share the links of both your PR and your application to your mentor

 ## Deliverable 3